kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 ## 1. Define the Job

-Running a Job in Kueue is not much different from [running a Job in a Kubernetes cluster](https://kubernetes.io/docs/tasks/job/) without Kueue.
-The differences are:
+Running a Job in Kueue is similar to [running a Job in a Kubernetes cluster](https://kubernetes.io/docs/tasks/job/) without Kueue.
+However, you must consider the following differences:

-- You should create the Job in a [suspended state](https://kubernetes.io/docs/concepts/workloads/controllers/job/#suspending-a-job), as Kueue will decide when it's the best time to start it.
+- You should create the Job in a [suspended state](https://kubernetes.io/docs/concepts/workloads/controllers/job/#suspending-a-job), as Kueue will decide when it's the best time to start the Job.
 - You have to set the Queue you want to submit the Job to.
-This is done through the annotation `kueue.x-k8s.io/queue-name`.
+Use the `kueue.x-k8s.io/queue-name` annotation.
 - You should include the resource requests for each Job Pod.

 Here is a sample Job with three Pods that just sleep for a few seconds.